 The cost of an audited course is half of its current tuition rate.
+Auditing classes are not covered by Financial Aid.

 Change of Grade

 When a final course grade has been entered into the student record it may only be changed by the Registrar at the request of the instructor of record.
 Changes to final course grades will not be accepted beyond five weeks from the close of the block in which the contested grade was given.